JeredLinares/SQLPractice/05_Query_Database/employees/00_overall/README.md

 5. Which department_no had the first employee?

 ## B. SELECT / FROM / ORDER BY / LIMIT / JOIN / ON
-- Requires you to be sure of the type of relationship between tables
 1. What is the name of the highest paid employee
 2.
 3.